The Penthouse Club

-The Penthouse Club was an Australian weekly variety program produced live to air from the studios of HSV-7 Melbourne from 10 October 1970.
+The Penthouse Club is an Australian weekly variety program produced live to air from the studios of HSV-7 Melbourne from 10 October 1970.
 It was originally hosted by Michael Williamson (also a football commentator for HSV) and comedian Mary Hardy.

 Production and synopsis

 The program, screening each Saturday night from around 8.30 pm (the starting time varied over the years depending on HSV-7's Saturday night VFL football commitments), was a mix of comedy, light entertainment and live coverage of harness racing from the RAS Showgrounds and, later, Moonee Valley racecourse.
 The weekly lottery draw Tattslotto was incorporated as a segment in the program from around 1972.
 The Penthouse Club was considered a welcome alternative on Saturday nights which is often regarded as a wasteland of reruns and low-grade movies on other channels.
 The long-time musical director for the program was Ivan Hutchinson.

 In 1978, Williamson was replaced by Ernie Sigley and the program was retitled Saturday Night Live (with no relation to the NBC show) in 1979.
 Hardy left the program during 1978.
 The predecessor programs were Sunnyside Up and Club Seven.